 8. Active play

 It involves the physical movement of children and can take place indoors or outdoors.
-It can include sports and activities such as playing football, obstacle courses, and tug of war.
+Outdoor play encompasses sports and activities such as playing football and tug of war.
+Indoor play, on the other hand, may involve simple activities like dance parties, indoor obstacle courses, or bowling.
 Active play could help a child acknowledge their own limitations and exercise the skills learned in other types of play.
-The child can also exercise and practice their gross motor skills.
+The child can also exercise and practice their gross motor skillsiXAbilities that allow one to perform tasks by engaging the large muscles in the legs, arms, and torso. .

 - It enhances persistence, perseverance, and attention span.
 It also makes them accustomed to the happiness of winning and frustration of losing.